rouskinlab/seismic-rna/doc/user/src/install/conda.rst

 ------------------------------------------------------------------------

 SEISMIC-RNA has four dependencies that are not Python packages.
-They are all available to install using ``conda``, but this installation process seems prone to failing on some systems, such as Macbook computers with M1 and M2 processors.
+They are all available to install using Conda, but this installation process seems prone to failing on some systems, such as Macbook computers with M1 and M2 processors.
 If you encounter errors, you can also install each dependency by following its own installation instructions.